All FAQ

 -

-Download the Linux client from https://account.adminbyrequest.com/ABRDownload and store the client file in a suitable temporary location.
+In the portal, click the Download menu link to download the Linux endpoint client and store the file in a suitable location:

 -